abhi18av/raven/README.md

 # Tool Internals

 The tool actually is a scraper that works with selenium.
-It uses a google dork to extract the LinkedIn url's and then it exctracts data from them.
+It uses a google dork to extract the LinkedIn url's and then it extracts data from them.
 As you may know Linkedin has different subdomains for country-s.

       For example : al.linkedin.com is for Albania, uk.linkedin.com is for United Kingdom etc.